Some keep the Sabbath going to church;

 I'm going all along!

-We are busy working to bring Emily Dickinson's "A Service of Song" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "A Service of Song" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "A Service of Song" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.